 Local donations and fundraising events are central to keeping a community library open.
 Many libraries are struggling to pay for essential services and facilities, without support from the local council authority or central government.

-It costs thousands of pounds to make rent payments, and to upkeep a library building.
+It costs thousands to upkeep a library building.
 Cleaning, heating, internet service, new books, staff costs, replacement furniture: all cost money and every small donation helps.

 So far, we have raised over one-thousand pounds for the library from donations taken from the Belsize Open Mic, which now runs every second and fourth Thursday of the month.
 This is a landmark achievement, but more funds need to be raised if the library is to continue to pay for building costs and improve its facilities.